trueadm/ripple/website/docs/guide/syntax.md

 ## Attribute Binding

-Attribute Binding in Ripple is acheieved the same way as JSX.
+Attribute Binding in Ripple is achieved the same way as JSX.
 To bind an expression to an attribute, we write the attribute's name and an equal sign, like plain HTML, but instead of quotes, we use {braces}, within which, we can write a JS expression that evaluates to our desired value.